phpbb/customisation-db/README.md

 ## Patches

 Do you have an improvement?
 Did you fix a bug?
 Fork our GitHub repo, make your changes in a separate branch and send a pull request.
-Please read [Git Guidelines](http://wiki.phpbb.com/display/DEV/Git) before forking and fixing bugs.
+Please read the [Git Sub-Project Guidelines](http://wiki.phpbb.com/display/DEV/Sub-Project+Contribution+Guidelines) before forking and fixing bugs.

 ## Translations

-If you have a translation just fork the repo, make a branch, add the translation and send a pull request.
+If you have a translation please read the information on patches.

 ## Get Involved